top of page

 • Assisted in the representation of 15 Canadian youth challenging the federal government’s response to the climate crisis in La Rose v.
 Her Majesty the Queen.

-• Lead counsel for the BC Civil Liberties Association in a motion for special costs related to public interest litigation challenging the constitutionality of national security legislation in BCCLA v.
+• Lead counsel for the BC Civil Liberties Association in a successful motion for special costs related to public interest litigation challenging the constitutionality of national security legislation in BCCLA v.
 Canada (Attorney General), 2021 FC 766.

 EDUCATION